robertxa/pyswath/README.rst

 Contact
 -------

-If needed, do not hesitate to contact the author.
+If needed, do not hesitate to add a new branch or to contact the author.
 Please, use `https://isterre.fr/spip.php?page=contact&id_auteur=303 <https://isterre.fr/spip.php?page=contact&id_auteur=303>`_

 Licence